How Much Recyclable Materials End Up In Landfill? Is It Getting Worse? 🚯

-The answer is yes – though at a much lower rate than people think.
-Due to ever increasing waste levies – it is in waste companies financial interest to recycle as much as possible.
-Due to the cost of recycling vs landfill – (i.e. $300 a tonne for general waste tipping in Sydney – versus a cash rebate for cardboard) – it explains why companies really are inventivized to recycle wherever possible.
+The answer is yes, though at a much lower rate than people think.
+Due to ever-increasing waste levies, it is in waste companies’ financial interest to recycle as much as possible.
+The cost of recycling vs the increasing costs of landfilling explains why companies really are incentivised to recycle wherever and whenever possible.

-This is different for many council recycling services – see below for more detail.
+This is different for many council recycling services.
+Check the details out below for more information.

-How Much Recyclable Material Ends Up In Landfills.
-The answer here is of course – yes.
+How much recyclable material that goes into general waste ends up in landfills?
+But more importantly, does it really end up in landfill?
+The answer here is, of course, yes.
 Huge volumes of recyclable materials disposed of in red general waste bins (i.e. not recycling bins) end up in landfill.
 There is not a huge amount that can be done – nationwide in this instance in 2019.